Stacey-bee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 file 13-print_float has script that prints a number with two decimal places file 100-decimal_to_hexadecimal has script that converts a number from base 10 to base 16 file 101-rot13 has script that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+Assume ASCII file 102-odd has script that prints every other line from the input, starting with the first line